versaceLORD/virtual-auto-clicker/README.md

 ## Notes

+_This repository is very minimalistic and made for a very specific use, the code should not be seen as best practise or what type of code standard I personally advocate._

 In the source all references to stopping is refered to as `picnic`, if you watch any twitch streams you probably get the reference. :)

 ## License